Get Vaccinated

 Getting vaccinated against COVID-19 is the best way to protect yourself and others.
 Anyone, including children from the age of 6 months and older, is eligible for a COVID-19 vaccine.
 In addition, booster doses are available and recommended.
 Learn more about who should get a booster dose.
-The Colorado Department of Public Health and Environment (CDPHE) is a reliable source of information about COVID-19 vaccines: 1-877-CO VAX CO (1-877-268-2926).
+The Colorado Department of Public Health and Environment (CDPHE) is a reliable source of information about COVID-19 vaccines: 1-877-268-2926.

-These vaccines are authorized in the US and recommended to prevent COVID-19.
+Four vaccines are authorized in the US and recommended to prevent COVID-19.
 All available vaccines are safe and extremely effective against severe illness, hospitalization and death from COVID-19.
+The Centers for Disease Control and Prevention (CDC) provides information about the types of vaccines available.

 You may receive your COVID-19 vaccine at any convenient vaccination site.
 The cost of the vaccine will be completely covered by Denver Health Medical Plan (DHMP) at no cost to members.
 If other services are provided during the medical visit where you are vaccinated, you may be responsible for those services.